MJMcGuffin/muqcs.js/README.md

 the concurrence (to quantify entanglement), correlation, purity, linear entropy, and von Neumann entropy of pairs of qubits;
 and the stabilizer Rényi entropy (to quantify magic) of a set of qubits.

-On my 2022 laptop, running inside Chrome, Muqcs can simulate circuits on N=20 qubits at a speed of less than 100ms per gate, and can also compute all N(N-1)/2 4x4 2-qubit partial traces and all N 2x2 1-qubit partial traces in under 22 seconds, all without ever computing any explicit (2^N)x(2^N) matrices.
+On my 2022 laptop, running inside Chrome, Muqcs can simulate circuits on N=20 qubits at a speed of less than 100ms per gate, and can also compute all N(N-1)/2 4×4 2-qubit partial traces and all N 2×2 1-qubit partial traces in under 22 seconds, all without ever computing any explicit $2^N \times 2^N$ matrices.

 To run the code, <a href="https://mjmcguffin.github.io/muqcs.js/">load the html file</a> into a browser like Chrome, and then open a console (in Chrome, this is done by selecting 'Developer Tools').
 From the console prompt, you can call functions in the code and see output printed to the console.